TheOdinProject/curriculum/html_css/web_accessibility.md

 When you develop a website, you're developing it for users, and you need that website to actually be *usable* by them.
 People with disabilities, older people with changing abilities, people who aren't as tech savvy, and people with some sort of situational limitation are still users, and websites should be as equally usable by them as possible.

 Go through [Diverse Abilities and Barriers](https://www.w3.org/WAI/people-use-web/abilities-barriers/) to get a better understanding of how users with disabilities are affected by inaccessible sites.
 Then, watch the videos on [Web Accessibility Perspectives](https://www.w3.org/WAI/perspective-videos/) to see how various web accessibility features can benefit everyone, not just users with disabilities.
 Each video is pretty short and has audio descriptions and transcripts.
-If you prefer, the page also has a link to a compiled version of all of the videos on Youtube.
+If you prefer, the page also has a link to a compiled version of all of the videos on YouTube.

 ### Web Content Accessibility Guidelines
 So now you know how important web accessibility can be for certain users, and how beneficial it can be for *all* users.
 But how do we know not only what should be a11y friendly, but how to make those things a11y friendly?
 Enter the Web Content Accessibility Guidelines (WCAG).
 The goal of the WCAG is to create a shared standard when it comes to web accessibility.
 Think of web accessibility as the destination, and the WCAG as the GPS that helps get us there.